 This castle and its fortification walls have been protecting Kotor in one shape or another since the 6th.
 Kotor has a strong Venitian influence in its old town due to it belonging to the Venitian empire for a long stretch of time.
 A visit to Perast in Kotor bay and two islands that sit just off the shore is a must.
 Our Lady of the Rocks is an island that was built by locals over 500 years and now holds a pilgrimage church.

-Now you have 18 ideas to add to your Balkans travel itinerary, tell us which is your favorite?
+Now you have all these ideas to add to your Balkans travel itinerary, tell us which is your favorite?

 Cover & Pin Photo Credit: Dane from Holiday FromWhere